Menu closed

 *Along with diet and exercise.

 §In a 52-week study, adults taking Zepbound (10 mg or 15 mg) had a starting average hypoxic burden of 153.6% min/h that was reduced by 95.2% min/h (vs a starting average of 137.8% min/h that was reduced by 25.1% min/h with placebo).
-In another 52-week study of adults on PAP therapy, those taking Zepbound (10 mg or 15 mg) had a starting average hypoxic burden of 132.2% min/h that was reduced by 103.0% min/hr (vs a starting average of 142.1% min/h that was reduced by 41.7% min/hr with placebo).
+In another 52-week study, adults taking Zepbound (10 mg or 15 mg) + CPAP had a starting average hypoxic burden of 132.2% min/h that was reduced by 103.0% min/h (vs a starting average of 142.1% min/h that was reduced by 41.7% min/h with placebo).

 People taking Zepbound for OSA also lost significant weight